tblythe42/chmdata/README.md

 # chmdata
- Package for accessing frequently used climate, hydrology, and meteorology datasets.
+ Package for accessing climate, hydrology, and meteorology datasets frequently accessed by DNRC for water supply/use assessment or hydrologic modeling.

+ # Installation
+ Currently a stable version can be installed with pip vis git: